Draugsleip/Interpol-Red-Notices-Tracker/README.md

 **`Interpol-Red-Notices-Tracker`** is composed of three dockerized modules:

 - **`Producer:`** Fetches the [Red Notices](https://www.interpol.int/How-we-work/Notices/Red-Notices/View-Red-Notices), extracts metadata, and publishes it to a RabbitMQ queue.
 It runs continuously at a predefined interval.

 - **`Organizer:`** Consumes messages from RabbitMQ and saves notice details to the PostgreSQL database.
 It is also responsible for storing related images for each notice in MinIO.

 - **`Webapp:`** Flask application that serves template webpages and forwards data to the frontend.

+## Modules & Key Methods
+**Producer**

+- `fetch_details.py`: Handles the process of fetching data and publishing it to RabbitMQ.

+	- make_session(): Creates a requests session with headers from 'config/headers.json'

+	- fetch_all_data(): The main method.
+Firstly, it classifies notices by nationality as either light (total notices < 160) or heavy (total notices > 160).
+For heavy categories, additional queries are used to ensure no notices are missed.
+Query urls are built using a bruteforce approach.
+Once all notice details are retrieved they are published to the RabbitMQ queue.

+- `query_options.py`: Contains the options required for bruteforce querying.
+Builds urls and generates query parameters.

+	- bruteforce_params(): Generates parameter combinations for comprehensive data fetching.
+For light countries, only nationality is used.
+For heavy countries, more specific parameters (age, gender, name, and freetext) are combined in different ways to cover all possible cases.

+- `rabbitmq_client.py`: Client that publishes notice details to the queue.

+	- _connect(): Establishes connection with retry and heartbeat logic in case of a disconnection.

+	- publish_meta(): Function that accept metadata as parameter and sends it to the queue.

+**Organizer**

+- `message_receiver.py`: Processes incoming messages from the queue and saves them to the database also handles the transfer of notice images to MinIO.

+	- save_to_db(): When a message is received, it checks the database if that notice is already exists in database or its new.

+	- process_rabbit_messages(): Receives messages, transfers notice images to MinIO and notice details to database.

+- `database_config.py`: Establishes the database connection and creates the necessary table structures.

+- `minio_client.py`: Sets the connection and creates a bucket.
+Handles the images that need to be sent to or retreived from MinIO.

+   - send_to_minio_img(): Uploads images into MinIO bucket using the entity ID as filename.

+	- list_from_minio(): Lists images of a notice using entity ID as a prefix.

+**Webapp**

+- `webapp.py`: Flask application with routes and template filters, serves data to frontend.

 ## How to use